High Cortisol: Are you short tempered, tired and wired?

-Vitamin C has been proved to lower cortisol in adults.
+Vitamin C has been proven to lower cortisol in adults.
 The recommended dosage for adults is 3000mg/day.

 Phosphatidylserine is an extract from the membrane of a cell and has been shown to lower cortisol.
 The optimal dose is 400mg/day.

-L-Lysine combined with L-Arginine has been shown to reduce cortisol as well as anxiety.
+L-Lysine combined with L-Arginine has been shown to reduce cortisol and anxiety.

-If after implementing the lifestyle changes and supplementation that your symptoms have not improved then the next step is herbal medication.
-While these are readily obtainable over the counter or via the internet, I strongly suggest that you consult your trusted healthcare practitioner before embarking on with any herbal medication.
+If your symptoms have not improved after implementing lifestyle changes and supplementation, then the next step is herbal medicine.
+While these are readily obtainable over the counter or via the internet, I strongly suggest you consult your trusted healthcare practitioner before embarking on any herbal medication.

 Asian Ginseng (Panax Ginseng) has been shown in several high-level scientific studies to reduce cortisol.
 I recommend 200-400mg per day.

 Rhodiola (Rhodiola Rosea) is a plant used in Asian and Eastern European traditional medicine.
-In one study Rhodiola was shown to reduce cortisol as well as improve mental performance and concentration.
+In one study, Rhodiola was shown to reduce cortisol and improve mental performance and concentration.